PhilipEHausner/python_heideltime/README.md

 ./install_heideltime_standalone.sh
 ```

+Do not move the files after installation, HeidelTime requires absolute paths in its config files!

 If you do not want to use this script, you need to install HeidelTime-standalone yourself.
 Additionally, it is necessary to specify the installation directory of HeidelTime-standalone in the config_Heideltime.py.
 Please notice that the path to Heideltime-standalone has to specified as a string object.

 For system wide usage a setup.py is provided that installs python_heideltime as a package.
 It can be used for installation by: